 Patrick Barta is the Asia Enterprise Editor for The Wall Street Journal, managing major features projects and investigations in the region.
 Previously he was the Southeast Asia Bureau Chief for the Journal overseeing coverage of the 10-country ASEAN region, and also a regional economics and natural resources reporter based in Bangkok.
 Before moving to Asia he was part of the Journal’s U.S. economics team in New York, specializing in coverage of the U.S. property market and the 2000s-era housing bubble.
 He began his career at the Journal in 1997 as a real estate and agriculture reporter based in Houston, Tex.
 A native of Dallas, Mr. Barta received a bachelor’s degree from the University of Texas at Austin and a master’s degree from the Columbia University School of Journalism in New York.

-Chair Editor, Special Projects, South China Morning Post
+Special Projects Editor, South China Morning Post

 Cliff Buddle is a senior editor at the South China Morning Post.
 He has been a journalist for more than 30 years.
 Cliff began his career as a court reporter for news agencies in London before coming to Hong Kong to join the SCMP in 1994.
 He then covered the landmark constitutional cases in the late 1990s, following the city's return to China.
 Cliff's subsequent roles at the SCMP have included news editor, deputy editor, and acting editor-in-chief.
 He currently oversees culture coverage, while also writing editorials and columns.
 Cliff has a long association with SOPA, having first sat on the editorial sub-committee more than 10 years ago.

-Deputy Managing Editor, CommonWealth Magazine
+Editor-in-Chief, CommonWealth Magazine

 With a background in economics, Yi-Shan began her career in 1996 at CommonWealth before later joining the China Times (2004~2008).
 In her early career, Asia financial crisis brought her long term concern on financial reform, tax evasion, capital turbulence and inequality of globalization.
 She earned the master degree of economic policy management, a special program sponsored by World Bank/ IMF in Columbia University.